 Fredrik Dolk and A.R.
 Hellquist were announced to have roles but do not appear in the final film.
 Dolk and Hellquist portrayed police officers.
 Hellquist's voice can still be heard during Albin's phone call.
 See more »

 When Marie sneaks into the cabin from one of the back windows to scare off Albin who is trying to unlock the front door and get in, the inside of the cabin is too dark and Marie finds a candle and lights it on with a match.
 From now on the length of the candle differs in each scene.
 At first it's long, at the very next scene it becomes a half shorter.
 Then again it's longer, then again shorter.
 See more »

-Performed by Sara Varga
+Performed by Inferno Incognito